4 Companies That Spoil Their Employees With Free Lunch

 These days companies are pulling out all the stops when it comes to keeping their associates excited to clock in every day and they’ve figured out what Grandma knew all along; the way to nearly anyone’s heart is through their stomach.

-Here are six companies who’ve made the days of special martini lunches and exclusive dinner parties with the boss pale in comparison.
+Here are four companies who’ve made the days of special martini lunches and exclusive dinner parties with the boss pale in comparison.

 1. Warby Parker

 According to the company’s jobs page, affordable boutique eyewear vendor Warby Parker likes to “keep things lively.”
 Some of the invigorating tactics they use include weekly happy hours that offer beer, wine, proseco, and gluten-free drink options for those who need them.

 But it’s not all “bottoms up” and “cheers” around the office.
 The eyewear retailer also makes sure their staffers keep up their strength with catered lunches three times a week from places like Parm (pictured below) and Meatball Shop, and their “lunch roulette” program in which two groups of team members are treated to lunch at their restaurant of choice on the company’s dime.

 San Francisco based Tagged, a social networking site with a twist – their goal is to help people make new connections with people with similar interests rather than just stay in touch with long-lost acquaintances – knows tasty treats are part of treating their employees right.
 Free food is consistently noted as one of the top pros to working at Tagged on their Glassdoor reviews.

 The food perks offered at this company, picked as one of “Forbes’” 2012 Most Promising Companies, includes a fully-stocked kitchen and free snacks on top of catered lunch and dinner.
 And just to make sure their employees kick off the weekend right, Tagged holds a happy hour every Friday.